 Nostra Senyora de Meritxell Hospital

-Nostra Senyora de Meritxell Hospital is the largest public hospital in Andorra.
+Nostra Senyora de Meritxell Hospital is the public hospital of Andorra.
 The hospital was named after the patron saint of Andorra and is located in Escaldes-Engordany, 1.7km (1 mile) away from the capital Andorra la Vella.

-The hospital facilities are modern because it was built in 1993 and spans over 5,000 square meters (53,000 feet).
+The hospital facilities are modern because it was built in 1993.
+It spans over 5,000 square meters (53,000 feet).
 The hospital has a 192 single bed capacity on 12 levels and car parking for 270 cars.
 The highest levels have an S-linear block and all beds have bathrooms.

 All Andorran residents enrolled in the social security system have free access to this hospital.
 If the patients require special treatment not available in Andorra, they can be sent by helicopter to a hospital in Barcelona.